davidlatwe/repo2pdf/README.md

 ===

 In open-source project devloping, one often needs to read a lot of code so he/she can follow-up.
-And sometimes we might want to print the code on paper for reading more freely.
+And sometimes we might want to print the code on paper for reading/noting more freely.

-Here I assembled a way to convert the entire project's content to PDF files.
+So here I assembled a way to convert the entire project's content to PDF files.
-This will convert each file to one PDF and put in an identical folder structure with original project.
+This will convert each file (syntax-highlightable) to one PDF and put into an identical folder structure with original repo.

-If the project is git-controlled, will use git command to list out tracked files and only process them, otherwise all file would be converted.
+If the project is git-controlled, will use git command to list out tracked files (exclude submodule) and only process them, otherwise all file would be converted.

-And I use `Pygments` to convert code into HTML, so only `Pygments` supported language will be processed.
+I use `Pygments` to convert code into HTML, so only `Pygments` supported language will be processed.
 > I am not sure about using git as a filter will bring much help because `Pygments` itself will automatically failed with unsupported file extension.
 But I made it anyway.